rphsoftware/OMORI-2019-build-documentation/README.md

 ## Installing OneLoader
 In order to be able to decrypt the game files, you will need to install [OneLoader](https://github.com/rphsoftware/OneLoader/releases).

-Then, navigate to your OMORI folder, on Windows, it would usually be in `C:\Program Files\Steam\steamapps\common\OMORI` but it is recommeneded to open the folder from Steam itself.
+Then, navigate to your OMORI folder, on Windows, it would usually be in `C:\Program Files\Steam\steamapps\common\OMORI` but it is recommended to open the folder from Steam itself.
 Simply right-click the game in your library, hover over *Manage* and click on *Browse local files...*

 Extract the entirety of your OneLoader zip into this folder, if everything went alright, you should be prompted to replace exactly one file.
 Allow the replacement.